meltano/handbook/src/_data-team/sql-style-guide.md

 The [Dev Standards](/engineering/dev-standards#sql-standards) guide now has guidance for SQL code, including SQLFLuff settings file defaults.**

+SQLFLuff has a [Rules Reference](https://docs.sqlfluff.com/en/stable/rules.html) with descriptions of all rules and many helpful examples.
+We recommend everyone read or scan through the rules documentation (and the other SQLFluff docs) at least once.

 ## Casing

 These are enforced by SQLFLuff: